If we don’t win, you don’t pay.

 How Do My Loved Ones and I Pay For Medical Expenses Till the Final Resolution?

-Because the defendant’s insurance will not cover expenses until liability is proven, you must first reimburse these expenditures.
+You must first reimburse these expenditures because the defendant’s insurance will not cover expenses until liability is proven.
 After a motor vehicle accident, Personal Injury Protection (PIP) coverage might be used.
-Medical Payments coverage or health insurance may apply after any sort of accident.
+Medical Payments coverage or health insurance may apply after any accident.

 You might be eligible for workers’ compensation coverage if you were hurt at work.
 Any insurers are likely to be reimbursed by any future payout you receive.
 If you don’t have insurance, you should be able to locate a doctor or hospital willing to treat you under an agreement where they will get paid from your eventual settlement.
 (Learn more about work comp law here).